Services Go! Go! Nihon can help with when you study in Japan

 Reading Time: 4 minutes

-There is a lot to organise when you study abroad, from finding accommodation and setting up internet, to registering at your local ward office and signing up for health insurance.
-It can be extremely daunting navigating all of this on your own in a foreign country, which is why Go!
+There is a lot to organize when you study abroad, from finding accommodation and setting up internet to registering at your local ward office and signing up for health insurance.
+It can be extremely daunting navigating all of this on your own in a foreign country, which is why there are several services Go!
 Go!
-Nihon offers a range of services – on top of helping you apply for language school and accommodation – to help those planning to study in Japan.
+Nihon can help with – on top of helping you apply for language school and accommodation – for those planning to study in Japan.

 Here are services we can help you with to get you ready for your new study abroad life in Japan.

 Protect yourself against the cost of a lost passport or delayed flight with travel insurance.
 We are partnered with WorldTrips and recommend them as a reliable insurance broker.
-Their insurance package covers both medical and travel expenses, as well as charges incurred in the case of COVID-19 or SARS-CoV-2.
+Their insurance package covers both medical and travel expenses.

 You can sign up here: https://gogonihon.com/en/health-and-travel-insurance-for-japan/